kbob/nmigen-examples/apps/README.md

    DSP computes the square of the counter (a simple multiply).
    Note that `build.sh` has an environment variable to enable DSP synthesis.

+ * **receive-uart** - receive characters from UART.<br>
+ Library modules: `UART`

+ Receive characters from the FTDI UART.
+Flashes the green and red LEDs to indicate good/bad reception.
+When a digit 1-5 is received, lights the corresponding LED on the breakaway PMOD.

+ Connect to FTDI UART 1 at 9600 baud, 8 data bits, no parity, one stop bit.
+To test the error code (red LED), use a faster baud rate.

+ This demo requires the iCEBreaker break-off PMOD on connector PMOD 2.
+The iCEBreaker ships with that PMOD attached.

 # How to Use